andrena/reality-tdd/_posts/2012-07-12-didactics-of-tdd.md

 Whenever you want to change something, it goes against your current habits, and it costs some willpower to do something in a different way than you're used to.
-Once you have established a habit, once it is the thing you usually do, then consumes virtually no energy &mdash; it's easy and doesn't exhaust you.
+Once you have established a habit, once it is the thing you usually do, then it consumes virtually no energy &mdash; it's easy and doesn't exhaust you.
 But until you're there, it means going uphill.<sup>1</sup>

 Thus you can't start all at once, you need to build it up slowly.
 Moreover,